 It’s therefore fair to say that soy milks are more of a whole food than oat milk.
 Since soybeans naturally contain significant amounts of fat, there’s no need for soy milk companies to add refined oils to their products.

 Soy milk is also a much better source of protein than oat milk.
 Although 14 percent of calories in oats come from protein, much of this protein is removed when the oats are processed into milk.
 Pacific Foods’ offering contains much more protein than competing brands, but it still doesn’t compare to soy milk which has nearly twice the protein.

 Although it’s not the most nutrient-dense dairy alternative, nobody can credibly call oat milk junk food.
 All in all, consider oat milk a step up from almond or coconut milk in terms of nutrition, but a couple steps down from soy milk or pea-based milks like Ripple.
-That said, thanks to fortification many brands contain significant amounts of calcium, vitamin B12, and Vitamin D. Oatly even contains some DHA, an omega-3 fatty acid normally obtainable only from expensive supplements.
+That said, thanks to fortification, many oat milk brands offer significant amounts of calcium, vitamin B12, and Vitamin D. Oatly even contains some DHA, an omega-3 fatty acid normally obtainable only from expensive supplements.

 As long as the rest of your diet is sensibly planned, taste rather than nutrition should probably dictate which sort of dairy-free milk you choose.
 No matter what brand you purchase, picking an unsweetened variety makes terrific sense.
 You’ll probably end up developing a preference for the sugar-free varieties after just a carton or two.

 As with other types of vegan milks, oat milk is available in plain, unsweetened, vanilla, and chocolate varieties.
 The top brands offer each of these flavors.